atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 The porter gave me admittance, without the slightest hesitation, but one of her fellows was flying upstairs to inform his lady who was coming.
 I caught him by the arm, and clapping a couple of guineas into his hand, told I should want his assistance. -- The fellow seemed better bred than many of his fraternity; and, by silent respectful signs, discovered the compassion which he felt at the sight of me, so totally changed in my person since he last saw me.

-When we arrived at the door of the dressing room, I bade him leave me. -- I had just strength to crawl to her feet. -- I then sunk down, unable to speak or move. -- -- I can only remember that She Started at the sight of me, and exclaimed, "Lord Woburn!"
+When we arrived at the door of the dressing room, I bade him leave me. -- I had just strength to crawl to her feet. -- I then sunk down, unable to speak or move. -- -- I can only remember that She started at the sight of me, and exclaimed, "Lord Woburn!"
 Her agitation increased mine -- I was overcome. -- When I first opened my eyes, I felt sensations which I cannot, possibly, describe. -- I found myself on the floor. -- My head rested on the lap of this dear woman, who was on the ground by me.
 Tears streamed from her eyes, her voice faultered, and she, sobbing, asked me, why I would come and terrify her with the sight of me, in so dreadful a condition?

 At first I had not sufficiently recovered my senses to comprehend. -- Before I could make a reply, your brother Harry entered the room, lifting up bis hands and eyes at the scene presented to him. --